Depending on which level of study you are applying for there are a number of ways to submit your application:

 Visit our scholarships page for a list of all Middlesex scholarships you may be eligible for.

-We also offer a European Academic Award of £1000 - £5000 to individuals who have demonstrated academic excellence in their final grades.
-Applications are open until 31st July for European Union citizens and residents.
 Applicants will need to hold a Middlesex University offer.
-This award is given as a discount to tuition fees for the first year of study.
+This award is given as a discount towards tuition fees for the first year of study.
+Students finishing their first/second year with at least 2:2, will be considered for a continuation scholarship.
 Final qualifications will be required to apply for this scholarship.
-To find out more information please contact EUemail@example.com.

 You can also apply to a variety of private agencies and charities for scholarships, bursaries and grants to study in the UK.
 For more information visit the British Council website or the UK Council for International Student Affairs website.